 In addition to the dates, the specific measures of aggregate markups used matter.
-I have discussed above the other evidence that the book brings forward in Chapter 7 on the evolution of the price level and which is also used to elucidate us on the supposed Europe-US dichotomy.
+I have discussed above the other evidence that the book brings forward in chapter 7 on the evolution of the price level, and which is also used to elucidate the supposed Europe-US dichotomy.
 Those aggregate price levels do not really measure markups.
 Using inflation without marginal costs does not measure markups.
 In addition, looking at aggregate outcomes obliterates all evidence within industry, which is where all the action on the rise of market power lies.
 The evidence shows that one or a few firms within an industry exert a remarkable dominance and generate high markups, whereas most other firms experience low markups.
 Due to Jensen's inequality, using industry or economy-wide averages, those within-industry differences do not aggregate.

-In a recent academic paper, Cette et al. (2019) argue that due to mismeasurement, there is no decline of the labor share in Europe (and in the US).
+In a recent academic paper, Cette, Koehl, and Philippon (2019) argue that due to mismeasurement, there is no decline of the labor share in Europe (and in the United States).
 Using aggregate data, they draw the attention to three sources of measurement that may give rise to biases in the labor share: the exact window over which the labor share is analyzed; the role of self-employment; and the role of residential real estate income.
 The labor share is tightly linked to measures of market power (see also below), so a supposed stable labor share (properly measured) in Europe is indirect evidence of there being no rise of market power.
-But this measurement concern of course also applies to the US.
-Related work by Koh et al. (2017) argues that rise of intangibles that accrue to labor income leads to mismeasurement of the labor share.
+But this measurement concern of course also applies to the United States.
+Related work by Koh, Santaeulàlia-Llopis, and Zheng (2020) argues that the rise of intangibles that accrue to labor income leads to mismeasurement of the labor share.
 This remains an open academic debate, and it will certainly illuminate our understanding of market power in Europe and the United States.
-Using the Worldscope data of publicly traded firms, De Loecker and Eeckhout (2018) find not only increasing markups for Europe (Figure 1b above), but also declining labor shares and rising profit rates.
-There is no doubt that more work is needed to come to a firm conclusion on whether there is a dichotomy between the US and Europe.
+Using the Worldscope data of publicly traded firms, De Loecker and Eeckhout (2018) find not only increasing markups for Europe (figure 1 panel B above), but also declining labor shares and rising profit rates.
+There is no doubt that more work is needed to come to a firm conclusion on whether there is a dichotomy between the United States and Europe.

-Non-representative Examples.
-I love the example of the mobile phone contract cost in the US versus Europe which which the book leads the opening.
+Nonrepresentative Examples.-I love the example of the mobile phone contract cost in the United States versus Europe, with which the book leads the opening.
 In fact, as a prime example, I have been using the mobile contract cost to illustrate the rise of market power (together with airline ticket prices).
 My US AT&T contract costs roughly double what my Spanish Movistar contract costs.
 The problem with those examples is that we have similar examples that prove the opposite.
-ABInBev is the dominant global beer brewer with a world market share of around one third, and in some countries of ninety percent.
+ABInBev is the dominant global beer brewer, with a world market share of around one-third and, in some countries, ninety percent.
 While with those global companies, the location of headquarters is not necessarily indicative of economic activity, ABInBev is a European company, headquartered in Belgium.
 Likewise for Inditex, the parent of apparel companies such as Zara.
 Its retail activity is predominantly in Europe, and it has become a dominant firm in the textile industry with high markups and high profit rates.